python-gitlab/python-gitlab/docs/gl_objects/projects.rst

    :start-after: # repository tree
    :end-before: # end repository tree

-Get the content of a file for a commit:
+Get the content and metadata of a file for a commit, using a blob sha:

 .. literalinclude:: projects.py
    :start-after: # repository blob